-In most cases, the medication time can be adjusted so that the prescription medicine does not need to be taken during school hours.
-Unless an exact time is specified by the doctor, prescription medicines labeled to be taken two to three times a day are to be given outside of school hours (before school, after school, at bedtime).
-In the rare instances when it is necessary to take prescription medication during school hours, the school is required to have a written request to administer the prescription medication from the parent, legal guardian or other person having legal control of the student before prescription medication may be given at school.
+In most cases, the medication time can be adjusted so that medicine does not need to be taken during school hours.
+In the rare instances when it is necessary to take prescription or over-the counter medicine during school hours, the school is required to have a written request to administer medication from the parent, legal guardian or other person having legal control of the student before prescription medication may be given at school.
+Prescription medications containing codeine or other narcotics are not to be brought to or administered at school.
 In order to ensure the student's safety, it may be necessary for the school nurse to contact the student's physician regarding the prescription medication.
 Prescription medication must be: